wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 23 And their eyes were opened, and they saw the evil and wickedness of Britain.

-24 So their chiefs and their counsellors rose up and made war against the province of Canada, and fought against the hired savages of the king pf Britain.
+24 So their chiefs and their counsellors rose up and made war against the province of Canada, and fought against the hired savages of the king of Britain.

 25 But in all their acts they suffered not the spirit of barbarians to rule over them.